Recommended window size for this page: Please widen your window until the three images at the top of the page line up in a single row.

 I did some flying in a single-engine Cessna, a few years ago.
 Soloed and flew some cross-country trips around Tennessee and Mississippi.

-In Memphis, I have trained in the Korean style of martial arts, Taekwondo and am a Second Degree Black Belt.
+In Memphis/Houston, I train in the Korean style of martial arts, Taekwondo and am a practicing 3rd degree Black Belt.
 Also, did Scuba Diving and got certified as a Open Water Diver.
 The open water diving was done in the Gulf, off the coast of Panama City, Florida.

-I have ventured into white water rafting in the Ocoee River in Tennessee; para-sailing at the Panama City beach; spelunking near Fall Creek Falls State Park, Tennessee, and in the Blanchard Springs Caverns in the Ozarks, Arkansas; ballooning over Canberra, Australia; paragliding over Grindelwald, Switzerland; and snow skiing in Breckenridge, Colorado.
+I have ventured into white water rafting in the Ocoee River in Tennessee and the Colorado River in the Grand Canyon; para-sailing at the Panama City beach and Kona, Hawaii; spelunking near Fall Creek Falls State Park, Tennessee, and in the Blanchard Springs Caverns in the Ozarks, Arkansas; ballooning over Canberra, Australia; paragliding over Grindelwald, Switzerland; snow skiing in Breckenridge, Colorado; and skydiving in Houston, Texas.

-One of these days, I want to try skydiving, trek to the base-camp of Mt.
-Everest and .......
+One of these days, I want to trek the koras of Mt.
+Kailash.

 Below are some interesting Web sites related to Nature and adventure: